-Good to know: This is small-town country, bar a couple of restaurants and an undesirable late night haunt, you're best to enjoy the luxury of the Hotel Cheval, all all rich elegance, and nothing like a motel — which you'll find most stops along the way are.
+Good to know: This is small-town country.
+Except for a couple of restaurants and an undesirable late-night haunt, you're better off enjoying the luxury of the Hotel Cheval, all rich elegance and nothing like most motels you'll see along the way.
 It's in the middle of wine country too, which is always a bonus.

 Route to take: Highway One (From SF).
-You'll pass lots of farms, wineries & water views.
+You'll pass lots of farms, wineries, and water views.

 Route to take: The 101 and 116 will both get you close; River Road brings you in.

 Good to know: Stay at Farmhouse Inn.
-They have amazing last minute getaway rates for those in their Spur of the Moment Club.
-They deliver chocolate, graham crackers and marshmallows to your room so you can make s'mores by the fire.
-They also have an organic spa that was recently featured in Vogue.
+They have amazing last-minute getaway rates for those in their Spur of the Moment Club.
+They deliver chocolate, graham crackers, and marshmallows to your room so you can make s'mores by the fire.
+They also have an organic spa that was featured in Vogue.
 Their restaurant is pretty amazing.
-Arista Winery, Lambert Bridge, Twomey for the tasting room, and Lynmar Estate for the organic garden u-pick veggies.
+Other places to go: Arista Winery, Lambert Bridge, Twomey for the tasting room, and Lynmar Estate for the organic garden U-pick veggies.